abhilashc852/Classic-Models-Vehicle-Sales-and-Profit-Analysis-Dashboard-using-PowerBi-SQL-DAX-Queries-/README.md

 **Purpose:** This feature allows users to explore different aspects of the data in more detail by seamlessly transitioning between related dashboards.

-# Example Insights from the Dashboard
+# Insights from the Dashboard

 **Total Sales:** $9.6 million, with the USA and the rest of the world contributing significantly.